Most Underrated Rock Bands

 This is coming from a (currently) 16 year old girl who has no nostalgic connection to this band whatsoever.
 With that said, I feel this strange sort of warmth to The Moody Blues that, admittedly, I don't really feel really often with any other bands.
 It's such a shame that this band doesn't get the recognition they truly deserve, and tend to go on noticed by the average rock fan.
 Their music is truly beautiful, and I feel so many strong emotions towards many of their albums.
 It baffles me by how criminally underrated they are, and how I've only just heard about their existence recently (thanks to the wonderful Jojo's Bizarre Adventure).
 Please give them a listen if you have some free time!
 I HIGHLY recommend Days Of Future Passed (it's definitely my favorite album of all time).

-10 Rainbow Rainbow are a British rock band led by guitarist Ritchie Blackmore from 1975 to 1984 and 1993 to 1997.
-They were originally established with Ronnie James Dio as the lead singer and lyricist.
-Rainbow were ranked No. 90 on VH1's 100 Greatest Artists of Hard Rock.
-The band has sold over 28 million albums ...read more.
+Rainbow is a British rock band led by guitarist Ritchie Blackmore, active from 1975 to 1984 and again from 1993 to 1997.
+The band was originally formed with Ronnie James Dio as the lead singer and lyricist.
+Rainbow was ranked No. 90 on VH1's 100 Greatest Artists of Hard Rock and has sold over 28 million... read more

 The first three albums were amazing to say the least.
 If only ritchie blackmore was not such an arrogant prick, maybe dio would not have left.
 They seriously were at the level of led zepplin during the dio years, maybe they could have been even better if dio stayed, they would have been the most legendary band.